 By-law 2003-91 regulates the keeping and running at large of dogs in the Town of Tecumseh.
 The By-law requires that all dogs in the Town of Tecumseh are to be licensed on or before March 31st of each year.
-A person who acquires a dog after the 31st day of March in any year shall obtain from the Municipality a license within fourteen days after the acquisition of such dog.
+A person who acquires a dog after the 31st day of March in any year shall obtain from the Municipality a licence within fourteen (14) days after the acquisition of such dog.

 The Owner of every Kennel shall on or before the 31st day of March in each year obtain from the Municipality a license to operate.
-A person who desires to establish a Kennel after the 31st day of March in any year shall obtain from the Municipality a license.
+A person who wants to establish a Kennel after the 31st day of March in any year shall obtain a license from the Municipality.

-You may purchase a license(s) in person or by mail from the Tecumseh Town Hall.
+You may purchase a licence(s) in person or by mail from the Tecumseh Town Hall.
 A night deposit box, located at the entrance of Town Hall, is also available for after hours use.

-The dog license fees are as follows :
+The dog licence fees are as follows :

 |Licensing Fee||Jan 1st to March 31st||April 1st to Dec 31st|